-By now, you may have heard of cryptocurrency.
+The fact that you are reading this means that you have heard of Cryptocurrency, and is curious about it.
 At the moment, the two most popular are Bitcoin and Ether (Ethereum).
 During the period January to June 2017, the price of Ether’s stock jumped from US$8 to US$400 which means a group of savvy investors turned millionaires in just six months.
 As we all know, the success of a handful of individuals may not prove to be the case for all.

 In the case of Ethereum, a US$600 investment at presale would be worth more than US$600,000 today.
 As the old saying goes, what goes up must come down, the price value of cryptocurrency in general has been known to very volatile and subject to extreme variations.